-It’s tempting to start searching for homes when you know your credit score is up to par.
+It’s tempting for first-time home buyers to start searching for homes when they know their credit score is up to par.
 But that’s probably not a good move until you determine how much home you can afford.
 Yes, the loan officer will give you a figure when you obtain a pre-approval, but that amount isn’t always indicative of what you can actually afford.

 Why so?
 Well, they focus on what’s called the debt-to-income (DTI) ratio to get an idea of a loan amount you qualify for.
 Lenders prefer a debt to income ratio of 43 percent or lower, with your new mortgage payment, according to the Consumer Financial Protection Bureau.
 To illustrate:

 |CURRENT MONTHLY DEBT||GROSS INCOME||DEBT-TO-INCOME RATIO||MAXIMUM MORTGAGE PAYMENT |